Setting items for applying 3D rotation expressions

 The figure below shows the movement when the center of rotation is placed on the right and left sides of the canvas.

-The further away a point is from the center of rotation, the greater the movement due to rotation.
+The further away from the center of rotation, the greater the rotational movement.

 Offset in Z direction (3D rotation)

-The [Offset in Z direction] setting specifies how much the depth of the target should be shifted in the Z direction.
+[Offset in Z direction] specifies how much the depth of the object should be shifted in the Z direction.

 The shifting procedure is performed before rotation.

-If depth estimation is used, it is performed on the estimated depth.
+If depth estimation is used, it is performed for the estimated depth.

-The figure below shows the motion when the center of rotation is set to the center of the object and the Offset in Z direction is positive and negative.
+The figure below shows the motion when the center of rotation is set to the center of the object and the offset in the Z direction is positive and negative.

 Perspective strength (3D rotation)

-The [Strength of parse] setting specifies the perspective after the image is taken.
+The [Perspective strength] setting specifies the perspective after the image is taken.

-Increasing the parse value increases the distortion after rotation and gives the appearance of a closer camera.
+Increasing the perspective value increases the distortion after rotation and gives the appearance of a closer camera.

-A parse value of 0 gives the appearance of a parallel projection.
+A perspective value of 0 gives the appearance of a parallel projection.

-The figure below shows the change in the rightward keyform as the strength of the parse is increased from 0.
+The figure below shows the change in rightward keyform as the perspective strength is increased from 0.

-Increasing the strength of the parse will emphasize the difference in appearance between the foreground and background.
+Increasing the intensity of the perspective will emphasize the difference in appearance between the foreground and background.

-The figure below shows the difference in appearance of the rotation with different strengths of parse.
+The figure below also shows the different appearance of the rotation with different perspective strengths.

-When Strength of parse is 0, the rotational movement is modest, but when Strength of parse is 100, the movement is more dynamic.
+When the perspective strength is 0, the rotational movement is modest, but when the perspective strength is 100, the movement is more dynamic.

 Angle range (3D rotation)